tjadunn/movie-recommendation-system/README.md

 # Movie Recommender

 This document describes the Movie Recommender API and it's features.

-Was developed on machine with sbt 1.8.2 (Homebrew Java 19.0.2)
+Was developed on machine with sbt 1.8.2,  scala 2.13.7, java version 1.8.0_351

 # Core functionality